JvanKatwijk/dab-cmdline/README.md

 An experiment is being done to interface the library to Python 3.
 A wrapper for the API is to be found in the file dab-python.cpp and a simple Python program (not included, available on request) was written to control the library through this interface and to process the resulting sound samples.

-Default the Python interface is not included in the library.
+By default the Python interface wrapper is not included in the library.
 In order to include the wrapper in the library, one has to uncomment

 	set (PYTHON true)